ysyk2021/the-art-of-memorization-how-to-remember-information-for-the-long-term/src/chapter-6-3.md

-# How to Use Active Recall to Remember Information for the Long-Term

 In the quest to improve memory and retain information for the long term, the technique of active recall plays a vital role.
 Unlike passive reviewing or re-reading, active recall involves actively retrieving information from memory.
 This chapter will delve into the strategies of using active recall to remember information effectively.
 By incorporating these techniques into your study routine, you can enhance memory retention and improve your overall learning experience.